The Open Molecules 2025 (OMol25) Dataset, Evaluations, and Models

 \section{Open Molecules 2025 Dataset}

 For ML models to act as DFT surrogates across the broad field of molecular chemistry, we must ensure the training dataset encapsulates the behavior of atoms across the field's numerous individual subdisciplines.
-To accomplish this, we explore three major domains within the Open Molecule 2025 dataset: \textbf{biomolecules}, \textbf{metal complexes}, and \textbf{electrolytes}; we additionally re-evaluate existing \textbf{community} datasets and derivatives thereof.
+To accomplish this, we explore three major domains within the Open Molecule 2025 dataset: \textbf{biomolecules}, \textbf{metal complexes}, \textbf{electrolytes}, and \textbf{main-group molecules}; we additionally re-evaluate existing \textbf{community} datasets and derivatives thereof.
 Biomolecules are focused on proteins, DNA, and RNA.
 Metal complexes feature monometallic transition metal (TM), main group metal, and lanthanide systems with diverse ligands.
 The electrolytes domain includes collections of multiple molecules, often charged, and their interactions with solvent molecules.
+The main-group domain includes heavy $p$-block molecules, molecular clusters, and organic molecules undergoing reactions and in reduced, oxidized, protonated, and deprotonated states.
 Finally, the community domain includes various datasets and derivatives that are generally focused on organic chemistry.

 Within each of these domains, we sought to ensure coverage of several important chemical concepts: the effect of charge and spin, the role of molecular conformations, and the propensity for reactivity.
-As a result of these different domains and cross-cutting considerations, there are no fewer than 12 conceptually distinct methods used to generate input data.
+As a result of these different domains and cross-cutting considerations, there are no fewer than 14 conceptually distinct methods used to generate input data.
 A thorough explanation of all of the methods employed is given in the Appendix and the code used for generation will be made available on GitHub.
 In this section, we shall only summarize the methods and describe the resulting dataset.